Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces: Introduction

-for all $n$ large enough and a suitable $C \in \Rpp$.
-We make a minimal moment requirement $\Eof{\ol Ym^\gamma}<\infty$ for an arbitrary $\gamma\in\Rpp$.
+(\cref{thm:median:main}).
+We make a minimal moment requirement $\Eof{\ol Ym^\xi}<\infty$ for some $\xi\in\Rpp$, however small.
 Furthermore, we assume that $Y$ is not concentrated on a so-called bow tie (\cref{def:bowtie}).
-This condition is related to the requirement of the distribution not being concentrated on a line that is common for the spatial median in linear spaces \cite{Chakraborty2014}.
-Furthermore, we show large deviation bounds for the Fréchet median, see \cref{thm:median:tailbound}.
-In particular, if $r \in\Rpp$ such that $\PrOf{\ol Ym > r} < \frac1{10}$, then \cref{cor:median:tailbound} implies
+In Hilbert spaces and Hadamard manifolds, this reduces to requiring that $Y$ not be concentrated on a geodesic (\cref{cor:median:notonageodesic}), which in the linear case is the condition commonly imposed for the spatial median \cite{Chakraborty2014}.
+Furthermore, we show exponential tail bounds for the Fr\'echet median, see \cref{thm:median:tailbound}.
+In particular, for $r \in\Rpp$, \cref{cor:median:tailbound} implies